 Hello friends.
 Today we’ll be reviewing “Gunfire Reborn” a procedural first-person rogue-lite shooter with fast-paced combat set in a uniquely styled eastern world.
 Developed and published by Duoyi Games in Hong Kong this new addition to the genre offers great gameplay, even greater gunplay, and a 4-player co-op mode!
 So let’s see what this game has in store for us.

-Developer: Duoyi Games Publisher: Duoyi Games Genre: Roguelite, First Person Shooter, Action, Indie Release Date: 18 Nov 2021 Reviewed on: PC/Windows Available on: PC/Windows Link: Steam Gameplay Video: Youtube Copy was provided by the developer.
+Developer: Duoyi Games Publisher: Duoyi Games Genre: Roguelite, First Person Shooter, Action, Indie Release Date: 18 Nov 2021 Reviewed on: PC/Windows Available on: PC/Windows Link: Steam Gameplay Video: Youtube Review copy was provided.

 You’re Crown Prince (at least at the start) on a journey to investigate some monster gathering that did not go well – after the misfortune of meeting a powerful enemy, you’re back at the inn where Uncle Bao has a few pieces of advice and an item to help with your stubbornness to return to the fight!
 So off you go again to the Longing Tomb to get another chance.